The "New Hakaranda" (see Vol. 2) is now a rare material.

 Postscript

-We have introduced rare rosewood species that are working in the shadow of New Hakaranda!
+and Hong Rose, which are rare rosewood species that have been active in the shadow of New Hakaranda!

-not an alternative wood, but each has its own value and is highly valued!
+not a substitute wood, but each has its own value and is highly valued!

-Even though it is very well suited for instruments,
+Even though they are very suitable for instruments,

-It is very difficult to gather information about them.
+It is very difficult to gather information on them.

 And the post-Hakaranda attack continues...